Repped-School/user-profiles-template/README.md

    - **User Story**: As a team member, I want a Git repository and project board to collaboratively track and manage our progress.
    - **Acceptance Criteria**:
      - Repository is created on GitHub, with access provided to all team members, and an initialized README file.
-     - Project board is set up using the provided [setup script].
+     - Project board is set up.
-     - Script runs successfully, populating the board with all necessary columns and tickets for each phase.
+     - Populate the board with all necessary columns and tickets for each phase:
+         - COLUMN_TITLES: "Phase 1, Phase 2, Phase 3, Phase 4, In Progress, Review, Done"

 2. **Fetch and Display User Profiles**
    - **User Story**: As a user, I want to see user profiles on the page.